First of its Kind Move-In Week "Unbelievably Smooth"

 A lot can happen in a week, especially in the middle of a pandemic.
-Just last Thursday (March 19), as Binghamton University students and faculty moved all classes online due to warnings about spreading COVID-19, a team of professors, graduate students and staff from the Thomas J. Watson School of Engineering and Applied Science began to help regional healthcare providers with their fight against the virus.
+Just last Thursday (March 19), as Binghamton University students and faculty moved all classes online due to warnings about spreading COVID-19, a team of professors, graduate students and staff from the Thomas J. Watson College of Engineering and Applied Science began to help regional healthcare providers with their fight against the virus.
 Four projects have made significant headway, working in partnership with local healthcare providers Lourdes and UHS.
 Read more

 Answering the Call: Harpur College Aids in Covid-19 Response

 With the rapid rise of COVID-19 cases in New York state, healthcare facilities and governments put out a call for help — particularly for dwindling supplies, such as face masks.
 Faculty and staff at Binghamton University’s Harpur College of Arts and Sciences quickly mobilized in response.

 So far, 39 individuals offered up the contents of their labs, eager to help, said Carl Lipo, Harpur’s associate dean for research and programs.
 They include faculty in biological sciences, psychology, anthropology, chemistry, physics, history, art and design, geography, geological sciences, integrative neuroscience, the First-Year Research Immersion, Classical and Near-Eastern Studies and more.
 Read more.

 Binghamton University Prepares for Covid-19